Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: Appendix on nonlocality

 Because conjugation with $Z^{\otimes N-k}$ flips the sign of $\mathcal{M}^1_{N-k}$, the $3,2,1$-uniform state has the same contribution with opposite sign:

 Hence, whenever $k\geq 1$, \eqref{eq:aux13} becomes

 which can be made nonnegative by choosing the sign of the inequality appropriately in the beginning.\\ \underline{Case 4: $N-k\equiv 0\mod 4$}\\ As far as the last claim is concerned, the derivation is identical of the previous one until Eq.~\eqref{eq:aux13}.
-The difference here is, that $\ket{H^3_{N-k}}$ is $Y$-stabilised, whereas $\ket{H_{N-k}^{3,2}}$ is $X$-stabilised.
+The difference here is, that $\ket{H^3_{N-k}}$ is $Y$-stabilized, whereas $\ket{H_{N-k}^{3,2}}$ is $X$-stabilized.
 With the same tricks as before, we can express